-If you look in your pantry/fridge right now will you see carrots, onions, rice, and chicken?
-If you do, I have the perfect 30-minute from start to finish, recipe.
-This simple and delicious one-pot chicken and rice dish is a must-try for your family and I am sure will become a staple weeknight meal.
+If you look in your pantry/fridge, will you see carrots, onions, rice, and chicken?
+If you do, I have the perfect 30-minute from-start-to-finish recipe.
+This simple and delicious one-pot chicken and rice dish is a must-try for your family, and I am sure it will become a staple weeknight meal.
 It is my favorite weeknight meal to prepare because it is super quick and well-balanced, so I am happy serving this with a side of veggies or just as it is.

 Tell me about it:

-It is also fantastic for baby-led weaning but be sure to pull the chicken well so babies can easily chew.
-I will warn you; it can get messy when babies eat but it’s worth it.
-When we have leftovers, I often convert this chicken and rice dish into patties.
+It is also fantastic for baby-led weaning but pull the chicken well so babies can easily chew.
+I will warn you; it can get messy when babies eat, but it’s worth it.
+I often convert this chicken and rice dish into patties when we have leftovers.
 I take leftover rice and chicken, add grated white cheddar cheese and one egg, mix and form into patties and fry up for a few minutes on each side.
-My kids love it and it is a great handheld lunch or dinner the next day.
+My kids love it, and it is a great handheld lunch or dinner the next day.

 What you will need:

-Chicken – I use skinless boneless chicken breast, but you can certainly use drumsticks or chicken thighs.
+Chicken – I use skinless, boneless chicken breast, but you can undoubtedly use drumsticks or chicken thighs.
 My family prefers white meat, but dark meat will be even softer for our baby-led weaning families.
 When my boys were little, I used 5 chicken drumsticks (skin off).
-The bones gave the rice even more flavor than the chicken breast does so whatever you have on hand you can use it.
-I also like to remove the skin regardless of what part of the chicken I am using because it makes for a cleaner broth.
+The bones offered the rice even more flavor than the chicken breast, so whatever you have on hand, you can use it.
+I also like to remove the skin regardless of what part of the chicken I use because it makes for a cleaner broth.

 Onion and carrots – One medium onion diced.
-Sauté the onions in one tablespoon of oil before adding the other ingredients and this is the first step in building flavor.
-Grate the carrots finely so once cooked they blend in with the rice.
+Sauté the onions in one tablespoon of oil before adding the other ingredients; this is the first step in building flavor.
+Grate the carrots finely so that they blend in with the rice once cooked.

-Basmati Rice – I recommend using basmati rice for this dish, but I am sure you can substitute.
+Basmati Rice – I recommend using basmati rice for this dish, but I am sure you can substitute it.
 Rince one cup of rice thoroughly and throw it into the pot of chicken and vegetables.

-Oils and seasoning – I use about two tablespoons of olive oil or good quality vegetable oil (grapeseed oil).
-First tablespoon goes in with the onions and the second one when adding chicken to brown lightly.
+Oils and seasoning – I use about two tablespoons of vegetable oil (avocado oil).
+The first tablespoon goes in with the onions, and the second one when adding chicken to brown lightly.
 Season with salt and pepper to taste.
-You can add a bay leaf here for additional earthy flavor but that is optional.
+You can add a bay leaf here for an additional earthy flavor, but that is optional.

 How to make it:

-- Start by preparing all your ingredients, this helps speed up the cooking process.
+- Start by preparing all your ingredients; this helps speed up the cooking process.
 Wash, peel, and grate carrots and set aside.
 Do the same with the onion.
-Prepare the rice by rinsing one cup in a colander, this gets some of the starch out.
+Prepare the rice by rinsing one cup in a colander; this gets some of the starch.

-- In a Dutch oven or pot, add your diced onion with one tablespoon of oil and sauté on medium for a few minutes.
+- Add your diced onion with one tablespoon of oil and sauté on medium for a few minutes in a Dutch oven or pot.

-- Add raw chicken chunks and cook until browned, about 5-6 minutes of cooking.
+- Add raw chicken chunks and cook until browned about 5-6 minutes.
 Add the second tablespoon of oil if needed.

-- Add grated carrots, stir and after a few minutes add in rinsed rice.
+- Add grated carrots, stir, and after a few minutes, add rinsed rice.

 - Mix everything well and add 3-4 cups of water.
-Your rice should be covered in water – don’t overfill, it will turn into soup.
+Your rice should be covered in water – don’t overfill it; it will turn into soup.

 - Use a fork to fluff rice and serve.